Talk With Us!

 Get a vivid impression of each city neighborhood through travelogue-quality descriptions, photo galleries, online videos, and our exclusive Chicago Explorer interactive map and business directory.

-Search by neighborhood name or select an area from the map for neighborhood profiles and useful info, including historical background, park locations, community culture, demographic data, housing market stats, designated landmarks, entertainment venues, area events, resources, commerce, schools and much more.
+Search by neighborhood name or select an area from the map for neighborhood profiles and useful info—including historical background, park locations, community culture, demographic data, housing market stats, designated landmarks, entertainment venues, area events, resources, commerce, schools and much more.

 Chicago's modern cityscape of iconic skyscrapers and tree-lined waterfront evolved from a long history of architectural firsts, forward-thinking city planners and a concerted effort to merge metropolitan life with the natural beauty of the land.
-Whether you see that skyline on a three-by-five postcard or catch a glimpse of the Sears Tower from a spot along the 22 miles of lakeshore, there's no mistaking this city's distinctive profile.
-And beyond the stretch of beaches and high-rise offices lies a diverse population of residents that compose the heart and soul of this town of 2.8 million.
+Whether you see that skyline on a 3x5 postcard or catch a glimpse of the Willis Tower from a spot along the 22 miles of lakeshore, there's no mistaking this city's distinctive profile.
+Beyond the stretch of beaches and high-rise offices lies a diverse population of residents that compose the heart and soul of this town of 2.8 million.
 A multicultural community from around the country and all over the world has found their home in this city, shaping the sprawling urban center into over 180 separate Chicago neighborhoods.